RealHulubulu/openCVObjectDetectionRPi/README.md

 For the model, MobileNet-SSD v2 was used.
 It is used in the Heartbeat article as the suggested model due to its popularity.
-A discussion of what MobileNet and SSD can be found in the stack overflow article MobileNet vs SSD found at the bottom of this readme.
+MobileNet is a base network that handles the classification of objects within a model.
+SSD is the detection network used.
+MobileNet has its own detection capability however by using SSD it can do multiple object detection instead of single object detection.
+A brief discussion of MobileNet and SSD can be found in the stack overflow article MobileNet vs SSD found at the bottom of this readme.
 MobileNet was created by Cornell, and the summary of the work can be found at the bottom of this readme.
 SSD was created in a collaboration between UNC Chapel Hill, Zoox, Google, and University Michigan Ann-Arbor, and the paper about SSD can be found at the bottom of this readme.

 -Things in the code-